shopware/shopware/src/Docs/Resources/current/1-getting-started/25-system-installation-guides/30-docker-sync.md

 * See the list of alternatives at [Alternatives](https://docker-sync.readthedocs.io/en/latest/miscellaneous/alternatives.html)

-### Enable to use docker-sync in PSH Console
+### Enable the use of docker-sync in PSH Console

-Normally PSH will disable to use `docker-sync` as default.
-To switch to Docker Volumes and Docker Sync, you can simply update `DOCKER_SYNC_ENABLED: true` in your `.psh.yaml.override`.
-For example, mine looks like this
+By default, the usage of `docker-sync` is disabled in PSH.
+To use Docker Volumes with Docker Sync, you must set `DOCKER_SYNC_ENABLED`  to `true` in your `.psh.yaml.override`.
+Create a new entry in the `const` section like so:

 ```yaml
 const: